Agnew

 About the hybrid renewable microgrid

-The Agnew Hybrid Renewable Microgrid has delivered Australia’s largest hybrid renewable energy microgrid and the first in the country to utilise wind generation on a large scale at a mine site.
+The Agnew Hybrid Renewable Project has delivered one of Australia’s largest hybrid renewable energy microgrids— and was the first in the country to utilise wind generation on a large scale at a mine site.

 EDL delivered this innovative hybrid renewable energy system under a 10-year agreement with Gold Fields.
 The Australian Renewable Energy Agency (ARENA) provided the project with $13.5 million in funding under ARENA’s Advancing Renewables Program.